FREEDM-DGI/FREEDM/docs/index.rst

 .. _DGI 2.0.0: https://github.com/scj7t4/FREEDM/archive/2.0.0.tar.gz

 This package includes only the DGI.
 A separate program from connecting the DGI to PSCAD is available at the `PSCAD Repository`_ on github.
 A typical simulation environment will include multiple DGI, typically three or five, which may run on the same Linux machine or on different machines.
 The simulation itself runs on Windows, either in PSCAD, in which case the DGI will communicate with the PSCAD Interface on a Linux machine, or in RSCAD with an RTDS, in which case the DGI will communicate with FPGAs.
-The DGI can also interact with physical devices that implement its :ref:`plug-n-play` protocol.
+The DGI can also interact with physical devices that implement its :ref:`pnp-adapter` protocol.

 .. _PSCAD Repository: https://github.com/FREEDM-DGI/pscad-interface